 The Remote Mirror Option is a premium feature that is included as part of the IBM DS4000 Storage Manager installation.
 You must purchase an IBM Storage Manager Remote Mirror Option for each storage subsystem in your remote mirror configuration.
 This option contains a GenKey file that will enable the Remote Mirror Option.
-If you want to purchase the Remote Mirror Premium Feature Option, contact your IBM technical-support representative.
+If you want to purchase the Remote Mirror Premium Feature option, contact your IBM technical-support representative.

 Important: All storage subsystems participating in mirror relationships must have firmware level 05.2x.xx.xx or higher installed.
-For more information about upgrading firmware and installing the storage-management software, see your appropriate IBM DS4000 Storage Manager Version 9 Installation and Support Guide.
+For more information about upgrading firmware and installing the storage-management software, see the appropriate IBM System Storage DS4000 Storage Manager Version 9 Installation and Support Guide for your operating system.